MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/overview-of-minrole-server-roles-in-sharepoint-server-2016.md

 ## ﻿How does MinRole simplify capacity planning and farm scalability?

 ﻿Microsoft provides a variety of recommended MinRole farm topologies for our customers, including small, medium, and large-sized farms.
-To review the recommended MinRole farm topologies, see [Planning for a MinRole server deployment in SharePoint Server 2016 and 2019](planning-for-a-minrole-server-deployment-in-sharepoint-server-2016.md).
+To review the recommended MinRole farm topologies, see [Planning for a MinRole server deployment in SharePoint Servers 2016 and 2019](planning-for-a-minrole-server-deployment-in-sharepoint-server-2016.md).

 MinRole is also adaptable with ﻿built-in ﻿server role conversion.
 You can easily convert a server from one server role to another without having to disconnect a server from a farm and then rejoining it to the farm.
 Server role conversion can be performed through the Central Administration web site or Windows PowerShell.